wp-plugins/wp-classified/README.txt

 4. Go to the "Manage" tab of your WP.
 You have now there a new tab called "wpClassified" to configure the plugin.

-You will need to make the following folders writeable (chmod 777) :
+Add the public directory (the public folder must have write permission) and make the following folders writeable (chmod 777) :

-wp-content//wp-classified/
+wp-content/public/wp-classified/
 wp-content/plugins/wp-classified/cache